What is an Arizona Long-nosed Snake

 The Arizona Long-nosed Snake is a non-venomous snake found in the southwest, west, and central United States and parts of northern Mexico.
-To humans, these snakes are a beautiful and cool snake to look at but for other animals, it could look like something much worse.
+To humans, these snakes are beautiful and cool snakes to look at but for other animals, it could look like something much worse.

-Because the Arizona Long-nosed snake is harmless, almost to a fault, it has evolved overtime to have the coloration similar to kingsnakes and coral snakes which can be bad news if you’re looking for something to eat.
+Because the Arizona Long-nosed snake is harmless, almost to a fault, it has evolved over time to have a coloration similar to kingsnakes and coral snakes which can be bad news if you’re looking for something to eat.
 This evolutionary phenomenon is called Batesian mimicry and it is seen throughout the animal kingdom and in other snakes like the Arizona Mountain Snake and the Western Hognose Snake.

-Sadly for these snakes, human will confuse them with coral snakes and often times kill them out of fear of being bit by something they think is far deadlier than it really is.
+Sadly for these snakes, humans will confuse them with coral snakes and oftentimes kill them out of fear of being bit by something they think is far deadlier than it really is.

 As stated before, Arizona Long-nosed Snakes are harmless and won’t bite even if they’re handled or provoked to unnecessary levels.
 Instead, they will release poop, blood, and musk from their body hoping that the concoction is gross enough to make whatever it holding it let go so it can flee.

 - Genus: Rhinocheilus

 Size and Body Description